fujaba/EMFeRTTC18/README.md

 In order to get the case working, perform the following steps:

+- Install GLPK to get the reference implementation working (otherwise the test, and therefore build, will fail)
+    - Go to <https://www.gnu.org/software/glpk/> (Linux) or <http://winglpk.sourceforge.net/> (Windows) and follow the instructions
+    - Tested with latest version `4.64` of GLPK
-- clone the repository: `git clone git@git-st.inf.tu-dresden.de:stgroup/ttc18.git && cd ttc18`
+- Clone the repository: `git clone git@git-st.inf.tu-dresden.de:stgroup/ttc18.git && cd ttc18`
+- Verify, that the path to GLPK is correct in `gradle.properties`
-- build it: `./gradlew build` (or `gradlew.bat build` on Windows)
+- Build it: `./gradlew build` (or `gradlew.bat build` on Windows)
-- run the benchmark: `./gradlew benchmarkFull`
+- Run the benchmark: `./gradlew benchmarkFull`
-	- as this might take long, running a single scenario is possible with `./gradlew benchmarkFull '-Pscenario=1'`
+  	- As this might take long, running a set of scenarios is possible with `./gradlew benchmarkFull -Pscenario=0,small` (comma separated list of ids or names)
+    - Alternatively, the timeout can be set to a smaller value in `jastadd-mquat-benchmark/src/main/resources/scenarios.json`
+    - Please do not alter the definition of the scenarios, instead use the [Custom Benchmark](#custom-benchmark)

 ## Overview over the repository structure